Hearing

 PPE

-Around 30% of UK workers are exposed to hazardous levels of noise at some point during their day.
-This could put them at risk of suffering NIHL.
-Although NIHL is permanent and irreversible, it’s also very preventable.
-We can arrange an on-site noise survey, to help you measure the risks.
+Around 30% of UK workers are exposed to hazardous noise levels at some point during their day.
+This could put them at risk of suffering from noise-induced hearing loss (NIHL).

 hazards

-But cut out too much sound and it can make communication difficult.
-Offer too little protection and you won’t filter out the damaging sound.
+But, if you cut out too much sound, it can make communication difficult: offer too little protection and you won’t filter out the damaging sound.
 It’s a complicated area.
-That’s why talking to a trusted expert supplier is crucial to fully understand a PPE category like ear protection.
+That’s why talking to a trusted expert supplier is crucial to fully understanding PPE ear protection.

 How loud is too loud?